dannymalvarez/dannymalvarez/README.md

 - Learning Angular and creating a side project to exercise those newly learned skills.

 ## What I would like to collaborate on
-- Projects with others I meet through LinkedIn networking like myself in order to work and learn together.
+- Projects with others bootcamp graduates I meet through LinkedIn networking in order to work and learn together.

 <!---